fgx/fgx-terrain/readme.md

 ========================================================================

 ## Concept
-3D terrain elevation data for the entire earth at 90 meter intervals - freely and easily accesible event to new and intermediate programmers
+3D terrain elevation data for the entire earth at 90 meter intervals - freely and easily accesible even to new and intermediate programmers

 ### Copyright and License